sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 secrets      |
 -------------|------
 description  | Array of the name/secret pairs to use with command execution.
-Read [secrets attributes][6] for details. required     | false type         | String example      | {{< language-toggle >}}
+Read [secrets attributes][6] for details.
+You can also provide the Sumo Logic HTTP Logs and Metrics Source URL directly in the [url attribute][5] instead of configuring a secret. required     | false type         | String example      | {{< language-toggle >}}